bibendovsky/bstone/README.md

   Enables more compilation warnings.

 * `BSTONE_TESTS`
-  Builds an application to test internal facility.
+  Builds and installs an application to test internal facility.
+  Default value: OFF

+* `BSTONE_TRIM_FILE_PATHS_IN_EXE`
+  Makes file paths in the executable relative to the source code directory.
   Default value: OFF

 * `SDL2W_SDL2_DIR`